dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/customizations/custom-stack/branding.md

 		!!! warning "Favicons"

-		    For the sake of simplicity, the favicon files are omitted.
+		    For the sake of simplicity, the favicon files were omitted.

 	=== "custom-stack.svg"